Networks Tab: Manage Mediation Networks

 This option does not have to be global; use the Inventory field to specify by app or ad unit where you want Auto CPM to apply.
 If you select ‘Update CPMs for all apps and ad units’, any new apps you create will be automatically opted in for Auto CPM using a default of $0.05, unless you manually entered a CPM.
 Click Next.

 In this page, you map your MoPub ad unit ID to the field name used by the network to uniquely identify that ad unit.
 This is typically the granularity at which the network provides reporting.
-AdColony, for example, calls their unique identifier the Zone ID.
+AppLovin, for example, calls their unique identifier the Package ID.

 Enter the corresponding ad network ID(s) for your MoPub app and ad units.
 Make sure that no two MoPub ad units share the same ad network ID.
 Keep IDs unique within your MoPub integration; do not use the same network IDs across multiple supply-side platforms.